memph1024/swapdex-documentation/docs/what-to-try/democracy.md

 Kusari uses a sophisticated governance mechanism to evolve gracefully over time at the ultimate behest of its assembled stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.

-To do this, we bring together various novel mechanisms, including an amorphous state-transition function stored on-chain and defined in a platform-neutral intermediate language (i.e. [WebAssembly](https://guide.kusama.network/docs/learn-wasm)) and several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.
+To do this, we brrowed and adjusted various mechanisms from Polkadot, Kusama and Substrate, including an amorphous state-transition function stored on-chain and defined in a platform-neutral intermediate language (i.e. [WebAssembly](https://guide.kusama.network/docs/learn-wasm)) and several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.
 Stake-weighted referenda must agree upon all changes to the protocol.

 ## <b>Mechanism</b>
 ---